Longevity Doctors: Who They Are, How They’re Certified, & How to Assess Them

 Because the focus on healthspan and longevity is somewhat new, it’s still in many ways a fragmented industry.
-Whereas the path to become a doctor is very regimented and rigorous, the path to become a longevity professional, whether it’s a longevity coach or a longevity doctor, is less clear and standardized.
+Whereas the path to become a doctor is very regimented and rigorous, the path to become a longevity professional is less clear and standardized.

 What is a Longevity Doctor?

-Longevity doctors are certified doctors who focus on longevity as a specialty.
+Longevity doctors are board certified physicians who focus on longevity as a specialty, broadly called "longevity medicine."